All Episodes

 It's described in the LA Times today.

-And that is uh, well, it has.
+And that is, well, it has.

-In addition, Clinton's still refusing to say whether she will return money from Oscar Wyatt, who is on trial for fraud conspiracy and other charges related to Saddam Hussein's oil for food program.
+In addition, Clinton's still refusing to say whether she will return money from Oscar Wyatt, who is on trial for fraud, conspiracy, and other charges related to Saddam Hussein's oil for food program.

 John Solomon and Matthew Musk examine Clinton's top fundraisers and find several figures who were involved in the 1990s Democrat Party fundraising scandal that tarnished her husband's record.